Seeing is Disbelieving: The Depths and Limits of Lies and Misinformation in War

-Abstract: Existing literature on civil wars relies primarily on factors at the organization, state, and system level to explain war dynamics and outcomes.
-In contrast, we propose in this paper that individual rebel leaders’ personal backgrounds and experiences are also key to explaining the behavior of the organizations they lead.
-Just as IR scholarship has long highlighted the importance of state leaders’ biographical attributes in explaining interstate war and diplomacy, so too do we build on existing research in political science and psychology to suggest that the characteristics of rebel leaders affect their groups’ decisions and actions in civil wars.
-In order to do so, we introduce original data from the Rebel Organization Leaders (ROLE) Database, which contains a wide range of biographical information on roughly 500 rebel, insurgent, and terrorist leaders active since 1980.
-We first outline the construction and contents of the database, and then use it to present a number of novel descriptive findings about rebel leaders.
+Abstract: Existing literature on civil wars relies predominantly on state- and organization-level variables to understand conflict dynamics and outcomes.
+In this article, we propose that rebel leaders’ personal backgrounds and experiences are also key to explaining the behavior of the organizations they lead.
+Just as scholars have long highlighted the importance of state leaders’ biographical characteristics in interstate war and diplomacy, we argue that the attributes of rebel leaders affect their organizations’ decisions and actions in civil war.
+To substantiate our claims, we introduce the Rebel Organization Leaders (ROLE) Database, which contains a wide range of biographical information on all top rebel leaders in civil wars ongoing between 1980 and 2011.
+We first describe the contents of the database and present a number of novel descriptive findings about rebel leaders.
 To illustrate its utility, we then examine the influence of rebel leaders’ attributes on their organizations’ use of terrorism in civil war.
-Ultimately, our work encourages—and enables—a new research agenda that goes beyond rebel organizations or campaigns as units of analysis and incorporates the people who organize and lead them into conflict studies.
+Ultimately, our work encourages—and enables—a new research agenda that goes beyond rebel organizations and campaigns as units of analysis and brings individual leaders more fully into modern conflict and peace studies.

 Personal Control, Political Control, and Belief in Conspiracy Theories: Evidence from the Islamic World (with Lars Berger).